-- 27. (1) The Minister for Agriculture, Fisheries and Food shall carry out, or cause to be carried out, such monitoring and evaluation programmes in relation to farm practices as may be necessary to determine the effectiveness of measures being taken in accordance with these Regulations. - (2) The Minister for Agriculture, Fisheries and Food shall, in relation to each year, make the overall results of monitoring and evaluations carried out in accordance with sub-article (1) available to the Agency, to the Minister and, on request, to a local authority.
+27. (1) The Minister for Agriculture, Fisheries and Food shall carry out, or cause to be carried out, such monitoring and evaluation programmes in relation to farm practices as may be necessary to determine the effectiveness of measures being taken in accordance with these Regulations.

+(2) The Minister for Agriculture, Fisheries and Food shall, in relation to each year, make the overall results of monitoring and evaluations carried out in accordance with sub-article (1) available to the Agency, to the Minister and, on request, to a local authority.

-- (3) The Minister for Agriculture, Fisheries and Food shall prepare and keep updated a register of all holdings and shall, on request, make a copy of the register available to the Agency or a local authority. - (4) The Minister for Agriculture, Fisheries and Food shall carry out, or arrange for the carrying out of, such monitoring, controls and reporting as are necessary for those purposes of Articles 8 (except Article 8(5)), 9 and 10 of the Commission Decision of 22 October 2007. - (5) Upon written request the Minister for Agriculture, Fisheries and Food shall make available to a local authority and/or the Agency a report of an inspection or inspections carried out for the purposes of these Regulations and/or other information in relation to any holding or holdings as the case may be where such transfer of data is necessary for the purposes of ensuring compliance with these Regulations.
+(3) The Minister for Agriculture, Fisheries and Food shall prepare and keep updated a register of all holdings and shall, on request, make a copy of the register available to the Agency or a local authority.

+(4) The Minister for Agriculture, Fisheries and Food shall carry out, or arrange for the carrying out of, such monitoring, controls and reporting as are necessary for the purposes of Articles 8 (except Article 8(5)), 9 and 10 of the Commission Decision of 22 October 2007 or the related Articles in any subsequent Commission Decision.

+(5) The Minister for Agriculture, Fisheries and Food shall make available to a local authority and/or the Agency a report of an inspection or inspections carried out for the purposes of these Regulations and/or upon written request other information in relation to any holding or holdings as the case may be where such transfer of data is necessary for the purposes of ensuring compliance with these Regulations.